Olympics series: Barrows’ ’68 downhill crash remains a defining Olympic moment

 Barrows never got another shot at an Olympic medal, and he never won on the fledgling World Cup circuit, but he did find fame for his misfortune, and the 1996 inductee into the Colorado Ski & Snowboard Museum Hall of Fame doesn’t mind that crash being his signature moment.

-Barrows’ famous fellow Steamboater Billy Kidd, who did win an Olympic silver in slalom in 1964 — the first ever for American man — is perhaps just as famous for his signature cowboy hat as his skiing.
+Barrows’ famous fellow Steamboater Billy Kidd, who did win an Olympic silver in slalom in 1964 — the first ever American man to do so — is perhaps just as famous for his signature cowboy hat as his skiing.

 “Nobody even knows Billy if he takes his hat off,” Barrows jokes, but the former downhill coach for the U.S. Ski Team does take seriously the opportunity the Olympics represent.
 If he has any regret it’s that he didn’t get another chance to build on what he learned the first time around.